jarun/nnn/README.md

 #### SSHFS mounts

-To connect to and mount remote shares using SSHFS, `nnn` requires the following:

-1. ssh configuration file `~/.ssh/config` should have the host entries. sshfs reads this file.
+To connect to and mount remote shares using SSHFS, `nnn` requires the ssh configuration file `~/.ssh/config` to have the host entries. sshfs reads this file.
-2. `$NNN_SSHFS_MNT_ROOT` should be set to the **absolute path** to the directory under which `nnn` creates the mount point for a host.
-The mount point is the same as the host name.

 Example host entry for a Termux environment on Android device: